MisterSheeple/BOSSDumperGM9/README.md

 8. Turn the system back on and hover over system settings (don't enter it though).
 9. Power your system off and back on.
 10. Launch system settings.
+11. Go to Data Management -> Nintendo 3DS -> Software.
+If a message pops up about data corruption, press Reset.
+Since this is a blank SD card, doing this will not delete any of your save data.
+12. Exit the settings and go back.
-11. Go to Data Management -> Nintendo 3DS -> extra data
+13. Go to Data Management -> Nintendo 3DS -> extra data
-12. Don't touch anything but look for the Mii Maker icon.
+14. Don't touch anything but look for the Mii Maker icon.
-13. With the system still on, remove sd card and put it in your PC.
+15. With the system still on, remove sd card and put it in your PC.
-14. Run the mset9 script (On Windows, click on `mset9.bat`.
+16. Run the mset9 script (On Windows, click on `mset9.bat`.
 On MacOS, click on `mset9.command`.
 On Linux, run it by typing `python3 -m mset9.py` into your terminal.) and choose the right firmware and model for your system.
 Once you've done that, enter 2 to select "Inject MSET9 payload"
-15. Close the mset9 script and put the SD card back in your system.
+17. Close the mset9 script and put the SD card back in your system.
-16. Follow the directions on the bottom screen.
+18. Follow the directions on the bottom screen.
-17. When complete, your SpotPass URL cache will be located in the `/gm9/out/` folder on your SD card as `partitionA.bin` (or in rare cases, `partitionB.bin`).
+19. When complete, your SpotPass URL cache will be located in the `/gm9/out/` folder on your SD card as `partitionA.bin` (or in rare cases, `partitionB.bin`).
 Upload this file to Pretendo's Bandwidth bot in their Discord using the command `/upload-network-dump boss-database-3ds`.
-18. If you wish to remove the payload and use this SD card as normal, reopen the mset9 script and choose the "Remove MSET9" option.
+20. If you wish to remove the payload and use this SD card as normal, reopen the mset9 script and choose the "Remove MSET9" option.

 ### Without CFW (1.0 - 11.3)
 Coming soon.
 Check back later.